Silent Signs You Need to Move More

-Feeling fatigued and lethargic all the time?
+Feeling lethargic and tired all the time?
 Although it might be all you feel like doing, sitting for long periods of time can actually sap your energy even further.
 Engaging in heart-pumping physical activity, on the other hand, can give you the burst of energy you need to get through your daily to-do list.

 If you’re constantly feeling overwhelmed and frazzled, try adding physical activity to your daily regimen.
 Multiple studies have demonstrated the stress-busting benefits of physical activity.
 Specifically, physical activity promotes the release of neurotransmitters like serotonin and dopamine, and decreases the levels of cortisol pumping through your body.